-In line with the Government's requirements the Council will then need to undertake verification and validation of the information provided before payment can be made.
+In line with the Government's requirements the Council needs to undertake verification and validation of the information provided before payment can be made.
 This is being completed using the Government's Spotlight tool.

-Where no issues are identified payments are being made within one week of an eligible household applying.
+Where no issues are identified payments are being made directly by the Council within one week of an eligible household having applied.

-Eligible residents who do not apply by 31 July 2022 or do not claim their rebate via the post office by 31 August 2022 will not lose out as the Council will apply the energy rebate amount to the council tax account - thereby reducing the amount of council tax that the household needs to pay to the Council.
+Eligible residents who have not applied will not lose out as the Council will apply the energy rebate amount to the council tax account - thereby reducing the amount of council tax that the household needs to pay to the Council.

 In line with the Government's guidance all payments (including any credits to a resident's council tax account) must be made by 30 September 2022 for the council tax energy rebate scheme and by 30 November 2022 for the discretionary scheme.

 Frequently asked questions

 Who will qualify for the Council Tax Energy Rebate?

 You will qualify for the Council Tax Energy Rebate if:

 - Your property is in Council Tax band A-D. Your Council Tax band is shown on your bill